Explanation of Mortgage Terms

 5/1 Adjustable-Rate Mortgage (ARM)

 A home loan designed to be paid over a term of 30 years.
 The interest rate does not change for the first five years of the loan.
 After that time period, however, it adjusts annually based on market trends until the loan is paid off.
 The interest rates are usually comparable to a 30-year mortgage, but ARMs transfer the risk of rising interest rates to you—the homeowner.
-Right now, interest rates are incredibly low, and they have been for some time.
-But once rates start to adjust, there’s a 50% possibility they will go up!
+The initial interest rate on an ARM is typically lower than that of a fixed-rate mortgage, making it an attractive option for borrowers who want to keep their initial payments low, or who expect their income to increase in the future.
+However, once the initial fixed period ends, the interest rate on the ARM can adjust up or down depending on the movement of the benchmark index!

 The ongoing cost of financing a home purchase.
 This is generally shown as an annual percentage of the outstanding loan.
 For example, a 5% interest rate on a $200,000 mortgage balance would add $833 to the monthly payment.
 As the balance is paid down through monthly payments, the interest portion of your payment is reduced.